TrapGameStudio/MouseTraps/report.md

 ### Scene

 As mentioned above, Scene is a abstract class that stores all shapes of the scene and offers the interface to handles event from Game.
 It provides an interface for derived class to listen for key press and mouse click events, but Scene starts handling frame update event, which is drawing shapes and animating shapes.
-So, beside keeping track of all shapes, Scene also keep track of all `Clickable` and `Animatable` objects in separated lists to allow easier management and better performance when there is a need to update those interactive objects.
+So, beside keeping track of all shapes, Scene also keeps track of all `Clickable` and `Animatable` objects in separated lists to allow easier management and better performance when there is a need to update those interactive objects.
 Game objects are required to maintain in a certain order to be drawn correctly, but also required to have random access when there is a need to update or delete them.
 The most used example is a killed enemy that needs to be remove from the drawing queue.
 These objects are stored in a custom made queue called `SearchableQueue`.
 SearchableQueue is a data structure similar to a BiMap.
 In our implementation, it contains a forward map of "z-index" to Drawable object, and a inverse hash table of Drawable object to index.
 When a removal of an object is called, the SearchableQueue will go to the hash table to find the key, use the key to remove the object from the forward indexed map, and remove the element also from the inverse hash table.
 With thousands of objects on screen at a time, the O(log(n)) time complexity should help improve the performance of game logics.

 Scene also offer a timer utility that depends on game tick (screen refresh) that calls a call back function when the set time is reached.